-- Reduced monthly payment including interest only concession; - Payment holiday; - Extension of mortgage term; and/or - Transfer to a new product which could help to reduce monthly payments.
+- Reduced monthly payment including interest only concession; - Payment holiday; - Extension of mortgage term; and/or - Transfer to a new product that reduces monthly payments.

 Customers requesting a forbearance option will need to provide information to support the request which the Society will use to assess whether it is likely that the preferred arrangement will resolve the customer's financial difficulties.